avenix/WDK/README.md

 class4
 class5
 ```
-You dont need to assign every class to a group.
-A class which is left ungrouped will be assigned to its own group automatically.
-Ensure that the classes you provide have been defined in the *./data/classes.txt* file and that no class belongs to two groups at the same time.
-Place your labeling strategy files in the *./data/labeling/*
+You don't need to assign every class to a group in a labeling strategy.
+A class left ungrouped will be assigned to its own group automatically.
+You should ensure that the classes you provide have been defined in the *./data/classes.txt* file and that no class belongs to two groups at the same time.
+Labeling strategies should be placed in the *./data/labeling/* directory.

-*Note: If you will annotate irrelevant classes, the labeling strategy should contain group called 'NULL'*
+*Note: If you will annotate irrelevant classes, the labeling strategy should contain a group called 'NULL'*

 6. The WDK offers a Matlab App to support you in each stage of the development your wearable applications.
-Check in each directory for the App file.
+Look for the respective App in each directory.

 ## Tipps